Many years ago, when I separated from my ex, I went through various emotions:

 I would have done anything to stumble across some single parent support groups.

-Up until a couple of years ago I felt like I was walking through an empty desert where no one out there seemed to understand me.
-Most people within my circle were either dating, single without kids or married with kids.
-This made things particularly hard when I went through my ‘isolation days’.
+Until a couple of years ago, I felt like I was walking through an empty desert where no one understood me.
+Most people within my circle were either dating, single without kids, or married with kids.
+This made things particularly hard during my ‘isolation days'.

 Don’t get me wrong, my life was (and still is) great, but I had days where I desperately craved support from people who were in a similar situation to me, that understood me and reminded me that I wasn’t alone.
 Basically, I needed friends.

 I spent lots of time searching for a support group that worked for me.
 I needed a happy place where I felt supported and uplifted.
 And I didn't want to dwell on the negative parts of single motherhood and hear about other people's arguments with their exes.

 In the end, I created my own group: The Single Mum Vine.